aryanmaq/how-to-testing/FAQs.md

 # LoadFAST FAQ's

 ## Subscription Plans

-**What plans are available for LoadFAST?**
+**What subscription plans are available for LoadFAST?**

 - **Free Plan:** Perform load tests for up to 50 users ($0 + Azure infrastructure cost).
   - With the Free Plan, platform fees are not charged; however, Azure infrastructure costs are borne by the user.
 - **Pro Plan:** No limit on the number of users ($1500/month + Azure infrastructure cost)

-*Note: Free support is available with both plans.*
+*Note: Free support is available for both plans.
+Azure infrastructure costs are mandatory for all users.*

 **Where can I purchase LoadFAST?**

-You can purchase LoadFAST from the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/maqsoftware.powerbiloadanalyzer?tab=PlansAndPrice).
+You can purchase LoadFAST from the [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/maqsoftware.powerbiloadanalyzer?tab=Overview).

-**How will I be billed for my subscription?**

-Your subscription charges will appear on your monthly Azure invoice.

 **Can I change my plan after purchase?**